 The dedicated IOPS PLMN needs to be configured in the USIM as an HPLMN along with the Access Class status of 11 or 15.
 The eNB shall in IOPS mode of operation, indicate/broadcast the IOPS PLMN cell(s) as “Not Barred” & “reserved” for operator use for the IOPS PLMN as defined in TS 36.304 [6].
 This "Cell reserved for operator use" feature will allow the public safety UEs to get access to the IOPS network while barring other users in the same area.

-Editor's note: Pending response from SA1 on the usage of “cell reserved for operator use” and AC 11 & 15 per HPLMN for public safety UEs and SA3 progress on UE security/authentication handling.When an authorized PS UE selects the IOPS-mode cell, it attaches to the dedicated PLMN and is authenticated using security procedures to be identified by SA3.
+NOTE 2: The usage of “cell reserved for operator use” with AC 11 & 15 per HPLMN for public safety UEs requires feedback from SA1.
+If this usage is deemed by SA1 not to be acceptable, the consequence is that other UEs (those not intended to be able to access the IOPS network) may try to access this IOPS cell once.
+Such UEs receive a NAS reject cause (PLMN not allowed) so they do not try this PLMN again.

-Editor's note: SA3 shall decide whether or not the UE and the IOPS network need to use different security credentials (from those used in the macro EPC) for authentication and key agreement in the attachment procedure to the IOPS network.
-Any associated impacts on SA2 aspects needs to handled accordingly.
+When an authorized PS UE selects the IOPS-mode cell, it attaches to the dedicated PLMN and is authenticated using security procedures to be identified by SA3.

-Editor's note: The use or not of the IMSI as a permanent identity when the UE attaches to the IOPS network will be dependent upon the mechanism and credentials used by the UE to authenticate in the IOPS network which will be decided by SA3.
-Any associated impacts on the architecture and procedures defined by SA2 need to be handled accordingly.
+NOTE 3: SA3 will determine the necessary procedures and requirements for security/authentication handling during IOPS mode of operation.

 If the scope of service of a Local EPC is a single eNB, then all cells served by the eNB shall share the same TAI (assigned for used in IOPS mode) and neighbouring eNBs that are also operating in IOPS mode with the same dedicated PLMN-Id are assigned different TAIs so a TAU is triggered upon mobility.
 This TAU would result in a TAU Rejection due to lack of suitable credentials/identity, and cause a UE to reattach via the new eNB to its co-sited EPC (see clause 6.1.1.3 for further consideration of UE mobility procedures).